uploadcare/uploadcare-rails/README.md

 #   => {"status"=>"done"}
 ```

-#### Execute AWS Rekognition Moderation Add-On for a given target to detect moderation labels in an image.
+#### Execute AWS Rekognition Moderation Add-On for a given target to detect moderation labels in an image
 ```
   Note: Detected labels are stored in the file's appdata.
 ```